Barbara P

 To Wrap It Up,

-Having read the detailed guide for writing different types of editorials, you should be able to persuade people with your words in an editorial.
+Having read the detailed guide for writing different types of editorials, you should now be able to persuade people with your words, for sure.
 Still, we understand that editorial writing is not an easy task for all!

 Frequently Asked Questions